 Jamie has founded, and was the former CEO of an international business consulting group which helped entrepreneurs start, develop, grow and exit their businesses.
 He has also published dozens of articles and developed several software products to help emerging entrepreneurs and established business owners address the myriad challenges during the different stages of development.

-Born in Alice Springs, Jamie has returned home after 13 years abroad and is putting his international business experience to use to support the development of First Nations enterprises across Central Australia.
+Raised in Alice Springs, Jamie has returned home after 13 years abroad and is putting his international business experience to use to support the development of First Nations enterprises across Central Australia.

 The IiR holds one-on-one sessions with innovators as part of the BIP.
 BIP participants will be put in touch with the relevant IiR as they progress through the program.